What are Control Points?

 1. GCPs are used during the data processing step to accurately georeference and calibrate your images.
 Once you determine the survey grade coordinates at the center of each point, they serve as reference points to accurately align your digital maps with real-world measurements during processing.
 GPS data can have a margin of error of up to 1m, depending on conditions at the site, so GCPs are recommended if more accurate data is needed.

 2. CHPs are not taken into account for processing and calibrating your models; CHPs’ coordinates are used to assess the accuracy of your project by comparing its true predetermined locations with the positions of processed ground control points.
 CHPs help you see the amount of error in a project.
+Note: Checkpoints are currently only used for verification purposes if the user reports an issue with the accuracy of their dataset, so you will not automatically receive an accuracy report if you choose to upload control points with a dataset.

 Why Are Control Points Important?